-Stationarity means that the statistical properties of a process that creates a time series are constant over time.
-This statistical consistency makes predictable distributions and is an assumption of many time series forecasting models.
+Stationarity means that a process’s statistical properties that create a time series are constant over time.
+This statistical consistency makes distributions predictable enabling forecasting, and is an assumption of many time series forecasting models.

 What Is Stationarity?

 In mathematics and statistics, a stationary process is a stochastic process whose unconditional joint probability distribution does not change when shifted in time.
 Said more simply, we can slice up the time series data into equally sized chunks for a stationary time series and still get the same probability distribution.